Lymph Massage After Lipo/BBL/Cavitation

 Q: Is Lymph Drainage Massage Painful?

 A: Performed properly it is not painful.
+Occasionally, post-surgery there can be some moderae discomfort in areas of scar tissue especially.
 The Vodder Technique is the most respected method of Manual Lymph Drainage (MLD) over the world.
 It is NOT traditional massage.
 It is a specialized, advanced bodywork modality that uses a gentle, rotating, pumping motion that moves the lymph fluid without increasing the blood circulation.
 Increasing the blood circulation with deep massage and heat can actually inhibit the movement of lymph fluid by changing the permeability of the lymph and blood vessels.
 Do NOT receive a general therapeutic, deep tissue or Swedish Massage in lieu of MLD.

 Q: How many treatments will I need?